-The take-on population is defined as all patients over 18 who started RRT at UK renal centres and did not have a recovery lasting more than 90 days within 90 days of starting RRT.
+The take-on population is defined as all patients over 18 who started renal replacement therapy (RRT) at UK renal centres and did not have a recovery lasting more than 90 days within 90 days of starting RRT.

 The treatment timeline is used to define take-on patients as follows.